 How do I get involved?

 With Netflix ramping up UK spending, and with productions from The Crown to Sex Education already made here, opportunities to get involved will only grow.
 Netflix don’t handle their own casting directly as they tend to either finance or buy content from external production companies, so the key is to look up which casting directors are working on which shows or films, and Backstage’s Greenlit series can help keep you updated.
-Casting directors will often work on repeat series, so if you’d noted that Lauren Evans cast Sex Education for Netflix then you may have thought she’d be a good place to send your reel for Sex Education 3!
+Casting directors will often work on repeat series, so if you’d noted that Lauren Evans cast Sex Education for Netflix then you may have thought she’d be a good place to send your reel for the next series!

 What else do I need to know?

 Steven Spielberg is not a fan.
 Following the Oscar success of Roma in 2019, the man who brought us ET and Indiana Jones is now gunning to take the online streamer out of the awards conversation until a plan around mandatory theatrical releases is put in place.
 He wants Netflix excluded from Academy consideration in the future as he regards their output as TV movies, which should be up for Emmys, not Oscars.
 Despite a robust reply from the streamer, the Hollywood establishment is clearly worried about Netflix and the existential threat it poses to their business.
+However, there are also signs that some members of the Hollywood elite are enjoying the freedom and the money that the big streamer’s dollars afford.

 More in our Decoded series: